What Can High School Students Do to Prepare for Law School?

 Explore Other Possible Career Paths

 As a high school student, it’s easy to get sucked into one answer for the “What do you want to be when you grow up?” question.
-But try to keep your options open!
-Even if you’re currently an excellent debater and you love to write, you might find your true passion in anthropology or marketing.
-Who knows?!?
+But try to keep your options open.
+Even if you’re currently an excellent debater and you love to write, you might find your true passion for anthropology or marketing.
 The world is your oyster.
 While it’s good to have goals, be sure that you’re not so focused on the idea of becoming a lawyer that you forget to look around at all of the other options that are open to you, too.

-(And, of course, be sure law school is your goal, not your parents’ dream.
+(And, of course, be sure law school is your calling, not your parents’ dream.
 There’s no more sure-fire way to end up miserable than following someone else’s blueprint for your life!)

 While it may seem like you have all the time in the world to prepare for law school, it’s best to start preparing as early as possible, even in high school.
 If you follow this advice, you should be adequately prepared to start your journey toward becoming a lawyer.
 Good luck!